 After it, be sure to have a blueberry strudel, a nice cup of tea or some ‘medica’ at a restaurant there.
 However, don’t forget to walk behind the restaurant to enjoy a magnificent panoramic view of Delnice and the nature surrounding it.

 Probably the most picturesque town in Gorski Kotar, Fužine, is a place you shouldn’t miss while visiting Gorski Kotar.
-It’s located next to Bajer Lake and surrounded by mountains.
-A beautiful walking path goes around the lake, and taking a walk alongside it is a thing you shouldn’t miss while in Fužine.
+It’s located next to Bajer Lake and is surrounded by mountains.
+A beautiful walking path goes around the lake, and taking a walk alongside it is something you shouldn’t miss while in Fužine.

 Cave Vrelo is one of the best-preserved caves in Croatia.
 Three hundred meters long, you can explore it all the way through on a guided tour.
 It’s not steep, and there are no stairs inside of it, so it’s effortless to visit with children.

-A small town of Lokve is among the most interesting places in Gorski Kotar, because of its tradition of the Frog-catcher’s Night.
-Like with many other places in Gorski Kotar, it’s surrounded by some fantastic nature.
+A small town of Lokve is among the most exciting places in Gorski Kotar because of its tradition of the Frog-catcher’s Night.
+Like many other places in Gorski Kotar, it’s surrounded by some fantastic nature.
 Lokvarsko Lake is a lovely place to spend a day on a boat.
-Or, to just wander around it or spend a day sunbathing.
+Or to just wander around it or spend a day sunbathing.
 Lokvarka, the largest cave open to visitors in Croatia, is located close by, as well.

 If you’d like to learn more about special animals linked to this town, be sure to visit the Museum of Frogs in Lokve.
 Or join one of the annual Frog-catcher’s nights organized each year in April.

 Move This Adventure To Your Inbox & Get An Instant Freebie